kaltokri/just-the-docs-test/docs/configuration/config-files.md

 ## scheduler.json
 The scheduler is a very powerful and thus complex plugin.
-I tried to pack in as much information that was possible into the sample, but you might want to look into the [README](../plugins/scheduler/README.md) as well.
+I tried to pack in as much information that was possible into the sample, but you might want to look into the [plugin documentation] as well.

 ### Default-Section
 Contains the "warn schedule", meaning at which amount of seconds before a restart / shutdown happens, the users should